 - Second, teenagers tend to be very environmentally conscious.
 Plastic applicators don’t biodegrade, and you are adding waste every month to landfills.
 The cup is reusable, and you don’t need to buy a new supply every month.

-The main disadvantage is some girls in this age group may feel squeamish about using it.
+Svets: The main disadvantage is some girls in this age group may feel squeamish about using it.
 In my practice, I see women in their 20s or early 30s using the cup.
 They love it.
-It is less painful; it is more convenient; you really can forget about it.
-Some younger teens may be squeamish about inserting it; but if you can use a tampon, you can use the menstrual cup.
+It is less painful and more convenient; you really can forget about it.
+Some younger teens may be squeamish about inserting it, but if you can use a tampon, you can use the menstrual cup.
 It may just require a little bit of practice before you are comfortable.
 Removal also requires a little bit of practice.
 The cup has a stem on the bottom, but if you just yank on that, the suction will just increase.
 Instead, compress the side of the cup to break the seal.
 As you become better at removing it, there is less mess.

 Thinx Period Underwear